Learning from Viral Information: Steady States and Equilibrium Steady States

-We note that when $\lambda > \lambda^*$, limit equilibria may not be simple to characterize.
-A particular challenge is that it is not clear beliefs need to be monotonic in observations.
-If there is one informative steady state and one misleading steady state, then viral accuracy is further from $1/2$ at the informative steady state than the misleading steady state.
-So a slight majority of negative stories in a news feed could actually be more indicative of a true state of $\omega = 1$ with the platform trapped in a misleading steady state, rather than a true state of $\omega = -1$ with the platform in an informative steady state.
-In this case the agent's utility-maximizing action might be to share the positive stories, which make up the minority side of the news feed.
+Finally, Theorem \ref{thm:ss_half_stable} and Theorem \ref{thm:equilibrium_ss_by_lambda} together imply a discontinuity in equilibrium learning outcomes at $\lambda^*$.
+For $\lambda$ just below $\lambda^*$, we converge almost surely to a steady state where a majority of agents believe the true state is more likely.
+But when $\lambda=\lambda^*$, there is a positive probability of converging to a misleading steady state.
+The expected accuracy under the limit equilibrium strategy $\sigma^{\text{maj}}$ also discontinuously drops at $\lambda^*$: \begin{cor} The expected steady-state viral accuracy under the unique limit equilibrium jumps downward at $\lambda^*$: $\lim_{\lambda \rightarrow (\lambda^*)^- }\mathbb{E}_{\pi(x^* \mid \sigma^{\text{maj}},\lambda)} [x^*] > \mathbb{E}_{\pi(x^* \mid \sigma^{\text{maj}},\lambda^*)} [x^*].$ \end{cor} In our model, expected viral accuracy measures expected social welfare, since agents derive utility from endorsing correct signals and viral accuracy measures (up to an affine transformation) the fraction of correct endorsements.
+The corollary implies that in our social-media application, outcomes and user welfare can be very sensitive to design choices or to attempts at influencing platforms, such as misinformation campaigns.

-Our next result says that larger a virality weight can lead to a stronger consensus: \begin{prop} For $\lambda\in[0,\lambda^{*})$, the unique steady state $x^*$ at the unique limit equilibrium under $\lambda$ is strictly increasing in $\lambda.$ \end{prop} In the region of virality weights that do not generate misleading equilibrium steady states, increasing $\lambda$ allows more information aggregation.
-This is because a positive story in $i$'s news feed not only tells $i$ about the realization of a single signal, but also lets $i$ draw inferences about the hidden information available to $i$'s predecessors who may have chosen to share that positive story.
-As $\lambda$ increases, the sampled news-feed stories are closer to indicating a consensus among many agents.
+We now turn to the benefits of higher virality weight $\lambda$.
+Our next result says that a larger virality weight can lead to a more accurate informative steady state: \begin{prop} For $\lambda\in(0,\lambda^{*})$, the unique steady state $x^*$ at the unique limit equilibrium under $\lambda$ is strictly increasing in $\lambda.$ \end{prop} In the region of virality weights that do not generate misleading equilibrium steady states, increasing $\lambda$ allows more information aggregation.
+This is because a positive signal in $i$'s sample not only tells $i$ about the realization of a single signal, but also lets $i$ draw inferences about the hidden information available to $i$'s predecessors who may have chosen to endorse that positive signal.
+As $\lambda$ increases, the sampled signals are closer to indicating a consensus among many agents.